astronomer/docs/astro/authorize-deployments-to-your-cloud.md

 #### Alternative setup: Grant an IAM role to your Deployment workload identity

-Complete this alternative setup if you want a more simple setup and can tolerate your Deployment having long-lasting credentials to your Google Cloud project.
+Complete this alternative, simpler setup if you can tolerate your Deployment having long-lasting credentials to your Google Cloud project.

 ##### Step 1: Authorize the Deployment in your cloud